-In case of the visualisation of flow pattern around merchant ship's propellers, computational fluid dynamics based on Lifting-Surface theory for first step is commonly used [1 and 3].
-The viscid RANS (Reynolds Average Navier Stocks) equation solution was used later comes to function after [2].
+Abyn et al., (2014) studied on effect of mesh number on accuracy of semi submersible motion to find the fine mesh density for approach the accure results5.
+In case of the visualisation of flow pattern around merchant ship's propellers, computational fluid dynamics based on Lifting-Surface theory for first step is commonly used6-8.
+The viscid RANS (Reynolds Average Navier Stocks) equation solution used later comes to function after (Kerwin et al. 1978).

-Reynolds Average Navier Stocks is introduced for the application of numerical technics in fluid mechanics and improvement on computer performances.
-[4, 6, 7 and 8].
+Reynolds Average Navier Stocks is introduced for the application of numerical technics in fluid mechanics and improvement for computer performances9-13.